|

 Old North Church

 This is the site that launched the American Revolution!
-The Old North Church is the oldest church (1723) in Boston and is best known for the midnight ride of Paul Revere.
+The Old North Church is the oldest public worship building (1723) in Boston and is best known for the midnight ride of Paul Revere.
 “One if by land, two if by sea.”
 Paul Revere’s statue immortalizing his historical ride is nearby.

 Paul Revere Monument at Old North Church